priyankasharma55/Food-Truck-API/README.md

 ### How I approached this problem
 - As part of my last role, I have worked on adding REST APIs.
 However I have not created Web API project from scratch.
 I took this challenge to learn how to set up one.
   - I created a Microsoft ASP.Net Web API and which I hosted locally.
 Creating a templated project allowed me start with a sample working Web API which was great.
   - The Web API which I envisaged would take in latitude/longitude as inputs and return JSON of nearest 5 food trucks.
+  -
-    POST https://localhost:7084/FoodTruck/GetFoodTrucks with request schema as below:
+    https://localhost:7084/FoodTruck/GetFoodTrucks POST API with request schema as below:
     ```json
     {
       "Latitude": 0,